privacycg/storage-access-headers/README.md

 ### CORS integration

-It is tempting to design this functionality such that it piggy-backs and/or integrates with CORS directly, since CORS intuitively feels like it is menat to address a similar problem of enabling cross-origin functionality.
+It is tempting to design this functionality such that it piggy-backs and/or integrates with CORS directly, since CORS intuitively feels like it is meant to address a similar problem of enabling cross-origin functionality.
 However, this would be undesirable for a few reasons:

 * If CORS (and the relevant SAA permission, of course) were a "sufficient" condition for attaching unpartitioned cookies...
   * Then this would allow the top-level site to attack the embedded site by sending (CORS-enabled) credentialed requests to arbitrary endpoints on the embedded site, without requiring any opt-in from the embedded site before it received those requests.
 This would make CSRF attacks against the embedded site more feasible.
 This is undesirable for security reasons.